- Integrating other frameworks

 Before tweaking various environment variables, be aware that how the computation

-gets executed depends upon the ordering of the data format that the model is
+gets executed depends on the data layout that the model is using.

-NCHW are the two more common layouts in Deep Learning
+NCHW are common layouts in Deep Learning models.
+Your ultimate

 For CPU (and most cuDNN) backends, the preferred layout is currently